 A proposed order for approval of a disclosure statement must be presented on Vt.
 LB Form P or substantially conform to Form P.

 Vt.
 LBR 3018-1.
-Ballots in Chapter 11.
+Ballots in All Chapter 11 Cases.

-The plan proponent must place the corresponding master mailing list label on each blank ballot it issues.
+On each blank ballot it issues to a creditor, the plan proponent must: (a) affix the corresponding master mailing list label or otherwise include the creditor’s typewritten name and address identical to that specified on the master mailing list; or (b) include the creditor’s typewritten name above a section for the creditor to provide their current mailing address.
 The plan must inform creditors of their obligation to send completed ballots to the plan proponent or its designee, and not to the Clerk.

 Vt.
 LBR 3018-2.
-Pre-Filing Solicitation, Acceptance, And Rejection Of Chapter 11 Plan.
+Pre-Filing Solicitation, Acceptance, And Rejection Of Chapter 11 Plan in All Chapter 11 Cases.

 A summary of all plan acceptances and rejections solicited before the commencement of a case must be filed with the Clerk contemporaneously with the petition and accompanied by copies of all materials used in soliciting acceptances or rejections.
-On request of a party in interest or the United States trustee, the Court will hold a hearing to determine if the solicitation process complied with § 1126(b) of the Code.
+On request of a party in interest or the United States trustee, the Court will hold a hearing to determine if the solicitation process complied with § 1126(b).

 Vt.
 LBR 3018-3.
 Certification of Acceptance and Rejection of Plan in Chapter 11.